-\proof This identification arises as follows: Let $Y\subset\Spec(A)$ be the regular locus, which is open subschemes by Nagata's Theorem (compare \cite{EGA IVb}, Theorem 6.12.7), and $Y'\subset \Spec(A')$ be its preimage.
+\proof This identification arises as follows: Let $Y\subset\Spec(A)$ be the regular locus, which is an open subscheme by Nagata's Theorem (\cite{EGA IVb}, Theorem 6.12.7), and $Y'\subset \Spec(A')$ be its preimage.
 Consider the \emph{Galois categories} $\shC$ of all finite \'etale morphisms $\tilde{Y}\ra Y$, and $\shC'$ of all finite left $\Gal(K'/K)$-sets (compare \cite{SGA 1}, Expos\'e V).
 We have a functor

-The task is to show that this functor is an equivalence of categories.
-Then the set-valued functor that forgets the Galois action yields compatible fiber functors on $\shC$ and $\shC'$.
-By definition, $\pi_1^\loc(R)$ and $\Gal(K'/K)$ are the automorphism groups of this fiber functors.
+where $\tilde{Y}(K')$ denotes the set of $K'$-rational points of the finite $K$-scheme $\tilde{Y}_K=\tilde{Y}\times_Y\Spec(K)$.
+The task now is to show that this functor is an equivalence of categories.
+Indeed, from this it follows that the set-valued functor that forgets the Galois action yields compatible fiber functors on $\shC$ and $\shC'$, such that $\pi_1^\loc(A)$ and $\Gal(K'/K)$, which by definition are the automorphism groups of these fiber functors, become equal.